 Acer Ecology has recently undertaken surveys for bats in Tewkesbury on a building proposed for development.
 We regularly undertake surveys in the surrounding area, such as Twyning, Ashchurch, Stoke Orchard, Deerhurst and Bushley.
 We have the capacity to take on surveys throughout Gloucestershire and the surrounding counties of Monmouthshire, Herefordshire, Worcestershire, Oxfordshire, Bristol, Wiltshire and Somerset.

 Have you been advised to do a bat survey by your local planning authority?

 Bats and their roosts are fully protected under the Wildlife and Countryside Act and the Conservation of Habitats and Species Regulations 2017.
 Therefore, you may be asked to undertake a bat survey.

 The objective of a bat survey is to:

-If you would like to discuss bat surveys, or find out more information of our other ecological services, please contact Acer Ecology on 02920 650 331, or email email@example.com.
+If you would like to discuss bat surveys or find out more information about our other ecological services, please contact Acer Ecology on 02920 650 331, or email email@example.com.